Mukulch15/geolocation/README.md

 |> Flow.from_enumerable()
 |> Stream.run()
 ```
+The following benchmarks were taken on M1 Mac 8 core and 8 GB RAM
-Average time taken for csv on Mac M1 with 8 cores -> 10 seconds.
+Average time taken for csv library -> 10 seconds.

-Average Time taken for nimble_csv on Mac M1 with 8 cores -> 1.7 seconds.
+Average Time taken for nimble_csv library> 1.7 seconds.

 A benchmark was also run to decide between task and flow.
 Code using task: